Create a game in BGA Studio: Complete Walkthrough

 Now at any point in the game we need to make sure that database information can be reflected back in UI, so we fix getAllDatas function to return all possible data we need to reconstruct the game.
 The template for getAllDatas already taking care of player info, but you have to alter it to return all other data from database visible to the "current" player.

-After that on the client side we should display this data, so in your .js file in setup function (which is the receiver of getAllDatas) you add that handles data send by server, usually by calling animation function such as "placeToken" or "placeCard".
+After that on the client side we should display this data, so in your .js file in setup function (which is the receiver of getAllDatas) you add calls that handle data send by server, usually by calling animation function such as "placeToken" or "placeCard".

 Create State Machine